namadjidku/CarND-Traffic-Sign-Classifier-Project/README.md

 ### Design and Test a Model Architecture

-#### 1. Describe how you preprocessed the image data.
-What techniques were chosen and why did you choose these techniques?
-Consider including images showing the output of each preprocessing technique.
-Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
-Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)
+#### 1. Preprocessing the image data.

-As a first step I performed data augmentation to balance the data.
+As a first step we performed data augmentation to balance the data.
 Two affine transformations were used: rotation by -15 or 15 degree and adding gaussian noise.
 As the result, the classes which had number of instances less then the mean were doubled or tripled depending on the initial amount.
 After augmenting, the distribution of training data is more balanced:

 ![alt text][image3]

-As a first step, I decided to convert the images to grayscale because grayscale images show more contrast.
+After augmenting the training dataset, images were converted to the grayscale to represent more contrast.
 The function cvtColor of the library opencv was used for converting:

 ```python
 cv2.cvtColor(x, cv2.COLOR_RGB2GRAY)
 ```

-Here is an example of a traffic sign image before and after grayscaling.
+Example of a traffic sign image before and after grayscaling:

 Augmented image            |  Augmented grayscaled image :-------------------------:|:-------------------------:
 ![alt text][image4]        |  ![alt text][image5]

-As a last step, I normalized the image data to make the data with mean zero and equal variance, for faster convergence.
-To normalize I used function normalize from opencv library and reshaped the normalized images form (32,32) to (32,32,1) using numpy:
+At the next stage, we normalized the image data to make the data with mean zero and equal variance using the function normalize from the opencv library.
+The normalized images were reshaped form (32,32) to (32,32,1) using numpy:

 ```python
 np.expand_dims(cv2.normalize(x,  np.zeros((32, 32, 1)), 0, 255, cv2.NORM_MINMAX), -1)
 ```

-#### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-My final model consisted of the following layers:
+#### 2. Model architecture:

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|